 Piriformis Syndrome, also known as false or pseudo-sciatica, can cause pain, weakness, tingling and numbness in the low back, hips, and down the leg.
 Piriformis Syndrome is caused by tightness and "knots" in the piriformis muscle compressing the sciatic nerve.
 The symptoms are very similar to true sciatica (nerve is compressed in the lumbar region of the spine.)

-The sciatic nerve generally runs underneath the piriformis muscle, but for some people it can run through the middle of the piriformis muscle, tension or contraction of this muscle can cause compression of the sciatic nerve.
+The sciatic nerve generally runs underneath the piriformis muscle, but for some people it can run through the middle of the piriformis muscle.
+Tension or contraction of this muscle can cause compression of the sciatic nerve, resulting in piriformis syndrome.

 Since symptoms of True Sciatica are almost identical to Piriformis Syndrome, there are two chair tests that help distinguish between the two: